Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Conclusion

 \subsection{Acknowledgments}

-The authors would like to thank Yandong Li for fruitful discussions regarding resonance frequency shifting in cavities.
-The work at Cornell was supported by the University of Dayton Research Institute (UDRI) under the contract FA8651-24-F-B013, Office of Naval Research (ONR) under the grant no. N00014-21-1-2056, and the Army Research Office (ARO) under the award W911NF2110180.
+The work at Cornell was supported by the University of Dayton Research Institute (UDRI) under contract FA8651-24-F-B013 and by the Office of Naval Research (ONR) under grant no. N00014-21-1-2056, and the Army Research Office (ARO) under the award W911NF2110180.
+COMSOL time-domain calculations were performed using the computer resources of the Cornell University Laboratory of Plasma Studies, with assistance from Dr. Steven Lantz in the Cornell Center for Advanced Computing.